-Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible assets, and calculate amortization expense.
+Learning Objective: 02-04 Explain the rationale behind amortization; describe the four categories of amortizable intangible assets, and calculate amortization expense.

 - 76. Geithner LLC patented a process it developed in the current year.
 The patent is expected to create benefits for Geithner over a 10 year period.
 The patent was issued on April 15th and the legal costs associated with the patent were \$43,000.
 In addition, Geithner had unamortized research expenditures of \$15,000 related to the process.
 What is the total amortization expense Geithner may deduct during the current year?

 - A. \$2,417

-- B. \$2,174
+- B. \$2,559

 - C. \$4,108

 - D. \$4,350

 - E. None of these

-The amortization is 4,350 (58,000/120) \times 9 months.
-The amortization period is the shorter of the patent's legal (20 years for utility patents) or useful life (10 years).
+The amortization is $$2,559 ($58,000/204) \times 9$ months.
+The amortization period is 17 years regardless of the asset's expected useful life.

-AACSB: Analytical Thinking
+AACSB: Analytic

 AICPA: BB Critical Thinking

 Accessibility: Keyboard Navigation

+Blooms: Analyze

-Learning Objective: 02-04 Explain the rationale behind amortization, describe the four categories of amortizable intangible assets, and calculate amortization expense.
+Learning Objective: 02-04 Explain the rationale behind amortization; describe the four categories of amortizable intangible assets,

+and calculate amortization expense.

+Level of Difficulty: 1 Easy